-Dr Edmund Goh is Senior Lecturer, School of Business and Law.
-He specialises in Hospitality Management and is the Unit Coordinator for HOS2325 (Undergraduate) and HOS6504 (Postgraduate).
+Dr Edmund Goh is Senior Lecturer, School of Business and Law specialising in Hospitality Management and Deputy Director of The Markets and Services Research Centre (MASRC).

 Edmund has a keen interest in research and uses research as the nexus to bridge the gap between academia and industry.
-He has published more than 50 research articles in conferences and journals.
-His work has appeared in Tourism Management, International Journal of Hospitality Management, International Journal of Contemporary Hospitality Management, Journal of Tourism and Hospitality Research, Environmental Education Research, Journal of Tourism and Hospitality Education, Asia Pacific Journal of Marketing and Logistics, International Journal of Public Policy, International Review on Public and Nonprofit Marketing, and Journal of Teaching in Travel and Tourism.
+He has published more than 70 research articles in conferences and journals.
+Currently, he sits on 7 journal editorial boards such as Journal of Vacation Marketing, Tourism Management Perspectives, Asia Pacific Journal of Marketing and Logistics, Journal of Hospitality and Tourism Education, and Journal of Teaching in Travel and Tourism.

-His teaching and research has been recognised with more than $400,000 worth of research scholarships and funding by the Australia Research Council, Office of Learning and Teaching, University of Sydney, University of Wollongong, University of Queensland, Torrens University Australia, Edith Cowan University and Lithgow Tourism Council.
-In 2016, he received a notable recognition by Taylor and Francis Group for his research contribution to tourism studies in 2016.
+His teaching and research has been recognised with more than $600,000 worth of research scholarships and funding by the Australia Research Council, Office of Learning and Teaching, University of Sydney, University of Wollongong, University of Queensland, Torrens University Australia, Edith Cowan University, Augusta Margaret River Shire, and Lithgow Tourism Council.
+In 2008, he received the Dean’s Teaching Excellence Award at University of Sydney.
+In 2016, he received a notable recognition by Taylor and Francis Group for his research contribution to hospitality studies in 2016.
+In 2018, he was nominated for the CAUTHE Fellow Award for Research.
+In 2018, he received 2 awards from the School of Business and Law at ECU: Excellence in Research by an Emerging Scholar Award; and Teaching and Learning Award for Impact on Learning.
+In 2019, he received the Mentoring in Teaching and Learning Award from the School of Business and Law at ECU; and the Early Career Researcher Award from EMCRN, ECU.

-Outside of work, Edmund enjoys spending time with his family, bushwalking, exploring Western Australia, and learning the game of cricket.
+Outside of work, Edmund enjoys spending time with his family, bushwalking, and exploring Western Australia.